opentoonz/opentoonz_docs/source/working_in_xsheet.rst

 .. note:: Files loaded in a scene without importing can be imported later all at once by using the Collect Assets feature (see  :ref:`Collecting Assets <collecting_assets>`  ).

-.. note:: The Toonz file browser displays only the relevant files that can be loaded in Toonz.
+.. note:: The OpenToonz file browser displays only the relevant files that can be loaded in OpenToonz.
 To check the full content of the current folder you can use the Show Folder Content command (see below).

 .. tip:: **To choose the browser display mode:**